isovic/raptor/README.md

 ### <a name="dependencies"></a>Dependencies
 - Meson 0.48 (to install: `pip3 install meson`)
 - C++14 (either GCC >= 6.4 or Clang >= 4.0)
+- `zlib` (if a system installation is not available, Meson's wrap system will pull and setup a local build automatically).
+- `gtest` (if a system installation is not available, Meson's wrap system will pull and setup a local build automatically).
-- Optionally, if compiling with BAM support: Boost 1.67. `pbbam` and `htslib` are wrapped within the subprojects.
+- Optionally, if compiling with BAM support:
+  - `pbbam` - wrapped within the Meson subprojects.
+  - `htslib` - wrapped within the Meson subprojects.
+  - Boost 1.67 - can't be wrapped with Meson, manual installation is needed.
+For help, please check `.travis.yml`  script.

 ## <a name="concrete_examples"></a>Concrete examples on small test data
 These example command lines can be copy/pasted into the terminal.
 The data is available in the repo, and is commonly used for Cram and unit tests.